sahithucsd25/Recipe-Rating-Analysis/README.md

 ## Introduction
 This dataset contains information on recipes from 'food.com'.
 It contains over 80,000 recipes with data about a recipe's nutrition values (calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)), the number of ingredients needed, and it's average rating (1.0-5.0), among other values.
 The average rating was calculated using a separate dataset containing reviews and ratings for different recipes.

-In analyzing this dataset, a natural question that arises is as follows: Do recipes with higher-than-average sugar content have higher-than-average ratings?
+In analyzing this dataset, a natural question that arises is as follows: Do recipes with higher-than-average sugar content have higher ratings?

 Answering the above question using this dataset has immediate consequences.
 If the answer is 'yes', when searching for reputable recipes going forward, bear in mind that highly rated recipes tend to be sweeter on average.